pypa/pip/docs/html/topics/secure-installs.md

   If there is a dependency that is not spelled out and hashed in the requirements file, it will result in an error.

+  This applies to dependencies that pip is installing into the target environment.
+Build dependencies installed into an isolated build environment are not currently checked against hashes.

 - Requirements must be pinned (either to a URL, filesystem path or using `==`).

   This prevents a surprising hash mismatch upon the release of a new version that matches the requirement specifier.